dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/camera-control.md

 Turns off the camera's torch (flashlight) mode.

 > This method should be called when the camera is turned on.
 Note that it only works with Chromium-based browsers such as Edge and Chrome on Windows or Android.
 Other browsers such as Firefox or Safari are not supported.
-Note that all browsers on iOS (including Chrome) use WebKit as the rendering engine and are not supported.

 ```typescript
 turnOffTorch(): Promise<void>;